Ilkka-AI/Advanced-lane-finding-computer-vision/writeup_template.md

 #### Color and gradient thresholding

 I used a combination of color and gradient thresholds to generate a binary image.
 Sobel x-gradient and a HSL color space transform were used.
 In color thresholding only the saturation channel was considered with values s_thresh=(170, 255).
 The Gradient threshold was sx_thresh=(20, 100).
+See figure 4.
+![Binary transformed warped image [image4]